Prison officers are responsible for the security, supervision, training and rehabilitation of people sent to prison by

 - HMPPS - runs 105 of the 122 prisons in England and Wales

-- SPS - 15 Scottish prisons in total, 13 are publicly managed and two are run by private sector operators under contract to the SPS
+- Scottish Prison Service (SPS) - 15 Scottish prisons in total, 13 are publicly managed and two are run by private sector operators under contract to the SPS

 A number of prisons in England, Wales and Scotland operate under private contract and are responsible for their own recruitment.
 Private prisons may also differ in other respects from the majority of prisons, but they're governed by the same HMPPS/SPS rules and regulations.
 For a list of private prisons in England and Wales see the Ministry of Justice Contracted-out prisons.

 Prison officer opportunities also exist in remand centres, young offenders' institutions and open or resettlement prisons.